Barbarea vulgaris arcuata

 Cultivation: The preference is full sun, moist to mesic conditions, and a fertile loam or clay-loam soil.
 Growth is less robust at dry sites with poor soil.
 A little shade is also tolerated.
 Most vegetative growth occurs during the cool weather of early to mid-spring.

-Range & Habitat: Yellow Rocket is a common plant that occurs in most counties of Illinois (see Distribution Map).
+Range & Habitat: The adventive Yellow Rocket is a common plant that occurs in most counties of Illinois (see Distribution Map).
 It is native to Eurasia.
 Habitats include cropland, fallow fields, vacant lots, construction sites, gardens, moist meadows, areas along roadsides and railroads, and waste areas.
 Highly disturbed areas are preferred; sometimes this species occurs in natural areas that are slightly degraded (including prairie restorations), but it is not particularly invasive.

 Faunal Associations: The nectar and pollen of the flowers attract Andrenid bees, other small bees, and flies primarily.
 Occasionally, the Cabbage White (Pieris rapae) and other White butterflies can be observed sucking nectar from the flowers.
 The caterpillars of some butterflies and moths feed on the foliage or flowers, including Pontia protodice (Checkered White), Pieris rapae (Cabbage White), Anthocharis midea (Falcate Orangetip), Eustixia pupula (Pyralid Moth sp.), and Evergestis pallidata (Purple-Backed Cabbageworm).
 Several leaf beetles feed on Yellow Rocket: Microtheca ochroloma, Phaedon viridis, Phyllotreta bipustulata, Phyllotreta conjuncta, Phyllotreta cruciferae, Phyllotreta striolata, Phyllotreta zimmermanni, Psylliodes convexior, and Psylliodes punctulatus.
 Another insect that feeds on this plant is the stinkbug Holcostethus limbolarius.
 The seeds are a minor source of food to the Mourning Dove, while the foliage is eaten by cattle and sheep.